• Skip to primary navigation

 Make Ahead Ideas

-You can make the hash in advance up to 3 days before eating.
 Store the crumbled & cooked bacon in one container in the fridge and the sweet potato-onion mixture in another airtight container in the fridge.
-I don't recommend cooking the egg until right before serving.

 To reheat in a skillet: Add sweet potato-onion mixture to a nonstick skillet, and cook over medium heat, stirring occasionally, until heated through.
-Cook the egg however you prefer just before serving, and sprinkle with the cooked bacon.
+Cook the egg however you prefer just before serving, and sprinkle it with the cooked bacon.

 To reheat in the microwave: Add sweet potato-onion to a microwave-safe bowl and cover lightly with a towel.
 Heat for 45 seconds, stirring between heating, until warmed through.
 Cook the egg however you like.
 Sprinkle with bacon.